10 Iron Uses in Everyday Life and in Human Body

 As Iron supplement

-Iron tablets are prescribed for iron deficiency blood conditions like anemia.
-Due to inadequate food intake, menstruation, or pregnancy, one tends to fall short of this Heme.
-The normal range of HB in man is 11 to 16g/dl.
+The normal range of HB in men is 11 to 16g/dl.
 But when the levels go below these levels the condition is termed hypochromic anemia.
 Which means less colored (blood) anemia?

-Iron formulations containing ferrous fumarate, ferrous gluconate, ferrous sulfate, etc are used.
 For old people and children, it is given in liquid forms.
 For adults, it is given in tablet and capsule format.
-The iron is taken up by the body to restore iron reserves in it.

-In Kitchen as Cookware
+In the Kitchen, as Cookware

 Many cooking equipment and kitchenware are made of cast iron or stainless steel.